fluxcd/notification-controller/docs/spec/README.md

 ### Webhook receivers

-The notification controller should handle webhook requests on a dedicated port.
+The notification controller handles webhook requests on a dedicated port.
-This port can be used to create a Kubernetes LoadBalancer Service or Ingress to expose the receiver endpoint outside the cluster to be accessed by GitHub, GitLab, Harbor, BitBucket, Jenkins, etc.
+This port can be used to create a Kubernetes LoadBalancer Service or Ingress to expose the receiver endpoint outside the cluster to be accessed by GitHub, GitLab, Bitbucket, Harbor, Jenkins, etc.

 Receiver API: